<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=376199849502136&amp;ev=PageView&amp;noscript=1">

 2 min read

-Furniture for donation.Your big cleanup project is almost complete and you've discovered some household items that you just don't need or want anymore.
+Your big cleanup project is almost complete, which means you have some household items you no longer want or need.
 They're in decent shape, and you’d hate to throw them away.

 Donate to an organization approved by the IRS.
 You may not know that you can't donate household items to just any resale organization for a tax break.
 If you want a tax deduction, the organization must be approved by the IRS to receive tax-deductible charitable contributions.
 The agency makes it easy to check with its online list.
 Charity Navigator is also a great resource.

 Check valuation tools.
 If you're truly unsure how to assess the value of an item, don't guess.
 Consumer Reports has done the legwork for you by testing three tax software programs: H & R Block, TaxAct, and TurboTax.
 The editors judged TaxAct to be the most favorable to contributors.
-You can also check out ReStore's Donation Valuation guide to see a list of typical ReStore items.

-Benefits of Choosing ReStore for your Donation
+Benefits of Choosing ReStore

 We hope you’ll choose ReStore as your preferred donation spot for gently used household items.
-Our team would love to help put your items to good use!
+Our team would love to help put your items to good use.

 donate now to support our mission